-Each construction accident attorney at our firm has supported and worked on behalf of injured construction workers throughout Maryland, Virginia and the Washington, D.C. area for over 30 years.
+Each Washington DC Construction Accident Lawyer at our firm has supported and worked on behalf of injured construction workers for over 30 years.
+We represent construction accident victims throughout Maryland, Virginia and Washington, D.C.

 In fact, our work in this area of law has put in place a number of landmark legal theories successfully granted more rights to construction workers.

 With five of the attorneys from Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. listed in Best Lawyers in America© and more attorneys than any other DC personal injury law firm selected as “Top Lawyers” by Washingtonian Magazine, we have the resources and experience needed to continue to fight on behalf of those who deserve justice.